 - Follow the steps and be on your way.
 Your contacts have been transferred!

-As you can see, there’s plenty of ways to get this taken care of.
-Keeping your contacts shouldn’t be a tough endeavor, so we are glad having multiple platforms isn’t stopping us too much.
-The process isn’t exactly straightforward, but you can definitely do any of these without too much effort or research.
+As you can see, there are plenty of ways to get this taken care of.
+Keeping your contacts shouldn’t be challenging, so we are glad having multiple platforms isn’t stopping us too much.
+The process isn’t exactly straightforward, but you can do any of these without too much effort or research.